There are many nice things to do in Montmartre, Paris. I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 Follow the footsteps of Amelié

-Another cool place to look for is Au Marché de la Butte (the Maison Collignon) on 56 Rue des Trois Frères.
+Another cool place to look for is Au Marché de la Butte (the Maison Collignon in the movie) on 56 Rue des Trois Frères.
 It’s the greengrocer when Amelié shops in the movie (and some of the most fun scenes in the movie take place there).

 Explore Montmartre Cemetery

-The third largest cemetery in Paris after Père Lachaise and Montparnasse Cemetery, Montmartre Cemetery was first opened in 1825 and is the resting place of prominent French artists such as writers Emile Zola and Alexandre Dumas (author of The Three Musketeers), painter Degas and singer Dalida.
-The cemetery is on the outskirts of the old city, beneath a bridge.
+The third largest cemetery in Paris after Père Lachaise and Montparnasse Cemetery, Montmartre Cemetery (officially known as Cimitière du Nord) was first opened in 1825 and is the resting place of prominent French artists such as writers Emile Zola and Alexandre Dumas (author of The Three Musketeers), painter Degas, Stendhal, and singer Dalida.

 Learn about the many artists who lived in Montmartre

 The history of Montmartre is directly linked to the lives of the many artists who lived there.
-Renoir, Picasso and Van Gogh all lived here for a period of time.
+Renoir, Picasso, and Van Gogh all lived in Montmartre for some time.
 They were inspired by the charms of this part of Paris.
-You may even decide to follow their footsteps.
+You may even decide to follow in their footsteps.

 For example, if you are a fan of Picasso, you may want to stop by his first atelier on 49 Rue Gabrielle; then visit the Bateau-Lavoir and the Lapin Agile (more about those below).

-Dating back to the 1930s, this is said to be one of the best cafés in Paris.
+Dating back to the 1930s, La Refuge Café is said to be one of the best cafés in Paris.
 It’s a truly iconic spot – you must have seen it so many times on Instagram.
 Whether you just want to have a hot drink on a rainy day or snap a photo from the outside, make sure to stop by!

-Another nice café in Montmartre, this brasserie is one of the most popular places for a bite in the area.
+Another nice café in Montmartre is Le Consulat.
+This brasserie is one of the most popular places for a bite in the area.
 It’s located on what used to be known as la Butte Montmartre.

 Pay your homage to Dalida

 Legend goes that if you rub her breast you will soon find true love.
-You may want to give it a try, because you never know.
+Judging by how shiny her breasts are, many believe in this legend.
+You may want to give it a try because you never know.
 I did, I found what I thought was true love, finally, and it ended almost as quickly as I found it.
 Go figure!

 Hang out in Place Suzanne-Buisson